 It may help you to take breaks from the news and social media.

-There is a lot happening beyond our control at the moment, so focus on what you can control.
+There is still a lot happening beyond our control at the moment, so focus on what you can control.
 Try to record and appreciate good things as they happen as well as taking opportunities to reset and relax.
 Mindfulness meditation is another useful way of bringing your mind back to the present moment.

-Also don’t hesitate at seeking professional help when you need to.
+Don’t hesitate at seeking professional help when you need to.
 Above all, remember it’s ok not to be ok.

 Need to talk to someone?
 Here’s how to get help when you need it.